Joe Mixon Player Prop Bets for the NFL Playoffs | Cincinnati vs. Kansas City 1/30/2022

 - Mixon put together a 54-yard rushing performance in last week's matchup with the Titans, carrying the ball 14 times, while scoring one touchdown.

-- During his last three games, Mixon has 102 rushing yards (34.0 per game) on 31 carries with one touchdown.
+- Over his last three games, Mixon has run for 102 yards on 31 carries (34.0 ypg), with one touchdown.

 Mixon's Cincinnati Teammates